Intersubjectivity as a principle determining physical observables and non-classicality: End Matter

 \begin{rmk} We note that the gap between intersubjectivity and complete intersubjectivity arises only for measurements with three or more outcomes, whereas the gap between elementwise sharpness and complete intersubjectivity arises only for measurements with four or more outcomes. \end{rmk}

-\paragraph*{\textbf{Proof of Theorem \ref{non-classical iff IS but not CIS exist}.---}} In a classical system, there is no gap between intersubjectivity and complete intersubjectivity, as shown by the explicit evaluation of the degree of (complete) intersubjectivity given in the main text (see Proposition \ref{calculation in classical system} in the Supplemental Material for the proof).
+\paragraph*{\textbf{Proof of Theorem \ref{non-classical iff IS but not CIS exist}.---}} In a classical system, there is no gap between intersubjectivity and complete intersubjectivity, as shown by the explicit evaluation of the degree of (complete) intersubjectivity given in the main text (see the Supplemental Material \footnotemark[\value{fn:SM}] for the proof).
 Conversely, in any non-classical system, we explicitly construct an intersubjective and not completely intersubjective measurement in two different ways (Lemma \ref{3-outcome IS but CIS} and Lemma \ref{n+1-outcome IS but CIS}).

 For the explicit constructions, we focus on the following concept: \textit{indecomposable effects}.
 An effect \(a\ne0_S\) is said to be indecomposable \cite{Kimura2010} if

 Indecomposable effects correspond to the extremal rays of the positive cone of affine functionals on the state space.
 A finite-dimensional system is classical if and only if all indecomposable effects of unit norm are linearly independent (see, \textit{e.g.}, §2.2 of \cite{Aubrun2021}).
 Here, the norm of an effect \(a\) is given by \(\norm{a}:=\sup_{s\in S}a(s)\).